daniel-m-carvalho/OAuthApp/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Configure environment variables for Google Tasks API and GitHub integration.
+4. Navigate to the `src` directory
-4. Run the application using `npm start`.
+5. Run the application using `npm start`.
-5. Access the application at `http://localhost:3001`.
+6. Access the application at `http://localhost:3001`.

 Feel free to explore the features and roles specified in the application.
 Enjoy task management with Google Tasks and GitHub Milestones integration!